-Grief is a personal, often complicated, journey.
-It is something everyone experiences at some point in life.
+Grief is a personal, often complicated, journey that most of us experience at some point in life.
 Although the weight of grief can seem overwhelming at times, there is hope for recovery and for achieving happiness again.
-Self-care, connection with others, and the right helpwhen needed can help healing occur.
+Self-care, connection with others, and the right help when needed can help healing occur.

 Frequently Asked Questions (FAQs)

-The 7 stages of grief are 1. shock and denial, 2. guilt and pain, 3. anger and bargaining, 4. depression, 5. the upward turn, 6. reconstructing and working through, and 7. acceptance and hope.
+The seven stages of grief are: shock and denial, guilt and pain, anger and bargaining, depression, the upward turn, reconstructing and working through, and acceptance and hope.
 It is important to note that the phases of grief can also be stages of loss.
-Stages of loss are what a person experiences when experiencing a specific type of grief related to the loss (of a loved one, a relationship, a beloved family pet, etc.).
+Stages of loss are what a person experiences when experiencing a specific type of grief related to a loss (of a loved one, a relationship, a beloved family pet, etc.).
 Stages of loss are typically used synonymously with phases of grief.

-Are There 5 Or 7 Stages Of Grief?
+Are There Five Or Seven Stages Of Grief?

 In 1969, a Swiss-American psychiatrist named Elisabeth Kübler-Ross published a book titled On Death and Dying.
-After years of working with terminally ill patients, she categorized grief into 5 stages: denial, anger, bargaining, depression, and acceptance.
-In modern psychiatry, the 5 stages of grief are not the only model for grief, but it is the basis.
-Modern models have up to 7 stages of grief, expanding the 5 stages presented by Dr. Kübler-Ross in 1969.
+After years of working with terminally ill patients, she categorized grief into five stages: denial, anger, bargaining, depression, and acceptance.
+In modern psychiatry, the five stages of grief are not the only model for grief, but it is the basis.
+Modern models have up to seven stages of grief, expanding upon the five stages presented by Dr. Kübler-Ross in 1969.

-The 5 stages of grief have no specified time limit.
+The stages of grief have no specified duration.
 The amount of time it takes an individual to progress through the stages is entirely dependent on how they personally handle the grief.
 One person may experience a full recovery from loss in several weeks.
 Another may not experience recovery for several years.
-One person may experience a loss and find themselves struggling to move past one of the stages; another may move quickly.
+One person may experience a loss and find themselves struggling to move past one of the stages; another may move quickly through them.
 Grief is grief, and the speed at which one moves through the stages is a personal and individual experience.

 How Does Grief Affect The Body?

 Grief can have varying physical effects on your body, depending on many different factors.
-However, several very common physical effects people experience grief report, and they are:
+However, several very common physical effects people experiencing grief report are:

 How Long Is A Healthy Mourning Period?

 Truthfully, grief has no standard period.
 Oftentimes people don’t find themselves progressing through the phases of grief in a linear, straightforward way.
 Grief can be chaotic and unpredictable.
-So give yourself time.
-Making an appointment with a licensed mental health professional is always a great option if you do not see any progress with your grief or are having trouble moving through it.
+So, give yourself time.
+Making an appointment with a licensed mental health professional is a great option if you do not see any progress with your grief or are having trouble moving through it.